Softwoods

-Native to the cool, moist forests of the Pacific Northwest where western red cedar and Douglas fir dominate the canopy, the Pacific yew (Taxus brevifolia) is a small, shade-tolerant evergreen conifer with an outsized ecological and medicinal impact.
+Native to the cool, moist forests of the Pacific Northwest (see American forests) where western red cedar and Douglas fir dominate the canopy, the Pacific yew (Taxus brevifolia) is a small, shade-tolerant evergreen conifer with an outsized ecological and medicinal impact.
 This slow-growing yew tree weaves itself into the understory of old-growth forests, forming dark green curtains of foliage and bearing unique berry-like cones (arils) that appear as bright red “fruits” against its deep green needles.

 Although the Pacific yew was once dismissed as a “trash tree” by the timber industry—cut down and burned to make way for more commercially valuable softwoods—its reputation changed dramatically when scientists discovered that its bark contains Taxol (paclitaxel), a powerful compound used in modern cancer chemotherapy.
 That discovery propelled this unassuming understory tree into the global spotlight as a source of life-saving medicine.